 Sales were $8.49 billion, down from the previous year’s $8.67 billion.

-The consumer lifestyle section which includes CE and television, reported sales were down 8 percent to $3.54 billion.
-The same group is home to Philips' health and wellness category and its domestic appliance category, both of which reportedly did well during the quarter.
+The Consumer Lifestyle section which includes, consumer electronics and television, reported sales were down 8 percent to $3.54 billion.
+The same group is home to Philips’ Health & Wellness and Domestic Appliance categories, which reportedly did well during the quarter.

 Earnings for the group were $127.5 million, down from the previous year’s $229.4 million, due to $81.8 million in television related restructuring charges.